Home

 Click on Links below for charts and sound recording files

 Note: All times and dates are UTC.
 All Reeve Observatory charts and sound files were recorded from Radio SkyPipe II.
-The sound files were processed using GoldWave if needed (for example, eliminating one channel from a stereo recording).
-It is best to listen to the sound files while in a very quiet room or with headphones.
-Image above-right is Jupiter's moon Io (courtesy NASA).
+The sound files were processed using GoldWave if needed (for example, to eliminate one channel from a stereo recording).
+It is best to listen to the sound files while in a very quiet room or with high-quality headphones.
+Avoid using laptop speakers.

 Brief Explanation of Jupiter Radio Emissions